jnozzi/cocoadev.com/SiteContent/General/ScalingInImageView.markdown

 ----

 Have you tried just setting the size of the displayed image?
-If that worked, you could totally do away with the [[NSImageView]] subclass.
+If that worked, you could totally do away with the General/NSImageView subclass.

 Shouldn't the restorGraphicsState message come _after_ the call to [super drawRect:rect] ?